woniland/ski_jump/instructions/0-Prerequisites.md

 - The official tutorial can be found under https://docs.python.org/3/tutorial/index.html - or doing a simple search in your favorite search engine
 - To get started just type `python` to open a Python shell

-Note that we will work only with version 3 (preferably >= 3.9) - you can check your version with `python --version`.
+Note that we will work only with version 3 (preferably >= 3.9) - you can check your version with `$ python --version`.